 Additional asset impairments unrelated to Tropical Storm Sandy concern to MTA Metro-North Railroad.
-On February 3, 2015, an MTA Metro-North Railroad Harlem Line train struck an automobile in a highway-rail grade crossing between the Valhalla and Hawthorne stations, resulting in a \$2.9 of asset impairment expenses for the year ended December 31, 2015.
+For the period ended March 31, 2016, there were \$0 asset impairment expenses.
+On February 3, 2015, an MTA Metro-North Railroad Harlem Line train struck an automobile in a highway-rail grade crossing between the Valhalla and Hawthorne stations, resulting in \$2.9 of asset impairment expenses for the period ended March 31, 2015.